fusioncharts/dev_centre_docs/getting-started/plain-javascript/install-using-plain-javascript.md

 ### Include Maps via `npm`

 When installed via `npm`, the `fusioncharts` package contains only two map definitions in `node_modules/fusioncharts/maps` directory - the **World Map**, and the **Map of USA**.
 This is done to keep the package lightweight.
-But FusionCharts can provide you with more than 1000 maps for your visualization requirements.
-To make use of those maps, you must install the `fusionmaps` package.
+To use any of these two map definition files follow the steps given below:

 **Step 1: Install `fusionmaps` package**

-To install the `fusionmaps` module, execute the following command:
+Install the `fusionmaps` module as shown below:

 ```Shell
 npm install fusionmaps